MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 If not specified, this setting will default to four (4).

 > [!IMPORTANT]
-> Windows supports the lower password complexity settings (1, 2, and 3) only for backwards compatibility with older versions of LAPS.
+> Windows supports the lower password complexity settings (1, 2, and 3) only for backward compatibility with earlier versions of LAPS.
 Microsoft recommends that this setting always be configured to 4.

 ### PasswordExpirationProtectionEnabled